Mortgage Basics #Home Buying

 Do 30-year mortgages exist in Canada?

-In Canada, a 30-year mortgage refers to the amortization period or the length of time it takes to pay off the mortgage.
-You can choose a 30-year amortization with most lenders if you have the required downpayment.
+In Canada, a 30-year mortgage refers to the amortization period, or the length of time it takes to pay off the mortgage.
+Most lenders offer 30-year amortizations if you have the required downpayment and meet all eligibility criteria.

 How can I get a 30-year mortgage in Canada?